Talking-Yak/EvalYaks/README.md

 ![Datapoint examples for different parts of the speaking assessment for instruction tuning.](Files/DatasetExample.png)

+### Results

+The performance of _EvalYaks_ compared to different LLMs are given below:

-### The distribution of acceptable accuracy of leading LLMs without LoRA in comparison with _EvalYaks_ part 1-4 models using prompts without performance descriptors.
+#### The distribution of acceptable accuracy of leading LLMs without LoRA in comparison with _EvalYaks_ part 1-4 models using prompts without performance descriptors.

 ![The distribution of acceptable accuracy of leading LLMs without LoRA in comparison with _EvalYaks_ part 1-4 models using prompts without performance descriptors.](Files/AverageAcceptableAccuracy_WithoutPerformanceDescriptors.png)

-### The distribution of acceptable accuracy of leading LLMs without LoRA in comparison with _EvalYaks_ part 1-4 models using prompts with performance descriptors.
+#### The distribution of acceptable accuracy of leading LLMs without LoRA in comparison with _EvalYaks_ part 1-4 models using prompts with performance descriptors.

 ![The distribution of acceptable accuracy of leading LLMs without LoRA in comparison with _EvalYaks_ part 1-4 models using prompts with performance descriptors.](Files/AverageAcceptableAccuracy_PerformanceDescriptors.png)